Contact Us

 The contract must specify the compensation that the surrogate woman will receive for the fulfillment of the obligations stipulated for the surrogacy, which could be a sum agreed upon for the gestation, care, and medical expenses generated during the pregnancy.

 Similarly, it is necessary to stipulate a non-compliance clause, for example, a penalty clause that stipulates an amount to be paid in case of a breach of contract by any of the parties.
 This clause is an effective measure that encourages full compliance with the obligations assumed, mostly when the amount of the penalty is sufficient to make compliance more effective.
-As well, an indemnification clause for the damages caused by the party that does not comply with the signed agreement should be included.
+As well, a penalty clause for the damages caused by the party that does not comply with the signed agreement should be included.

 What are the implications of surrogacy in Colombia?